Setting goals is the first step in turning the invisible into the visible.

 - The teachers often share a piece of their own writing, in keeping with the project, to initiate a discussion about writing decisions.
 The children then use the outcomes of these discussions as an aid to setting product goals for their own writing.
 The product goals are similar to success criteria, but importantly they also include more overarching goals linked directly to purpose and audience.

 - Product goals are put on display and are repeatedly referred to by the children and the teachers throughout the class writing project.

-- Teachers set loose ‘process goals’ for writing time to help the class generally stay on track, without forcing children to keep to a certain pace or a specific writing process.
+- Teachers set specific ‘process goals’ for writing time to help the class generally stay on track, without forcing children to keep to a certain pace or a specific writing process.

 Reviewing your practice: questions to consider

-- Do you see writing as mastery through repeated practice rather than performance-oriented and therefore provide children with space and opportunity to develop their writing over time?
+- How do you see writing as mastery through repeated practice rather than performance-oriented and therefore provide children with space and opportunity to develop their writing over time?

-- Do you ensure that whole-class writing goals relate to purpose and audience and link directly to the class’ learning needs?
+- How do you ensure that product goals relate to purpose and audience and link directly to the class’ learning needs?

-- Do you ensure the class’ writing goals are well known and/or on display?
+- How do you ensure the class’ product goals are well known and/or on display?

-- Do you involve the children in setting whole class learning goal(s)?
+- How do you involve the children in setting product goals for a class writing project?

-- Do you work with children to set their own individual writing goals?
+- How do you work with children to set individual writing goals?

-- Do you allow children to choose their own social and writing goals for their personal writing projects?
+- How do you help children set their own publishing, product and process goals for their personal writing projects?

-- Ensure children know what the class’ writing goals are, how they can achieve them and what resources or strategies are available to help them.
+- How do you ensure children know what the class’ writing goals are, how they can achieve them and what resources or strategies are available to help them?